Arizona Department of Transportation

+Jennifer Toth was appointed by Governor Katie Hobbs as the ADOT Director in January 2023.
 Former U.S. Secretary of Transportation Mary Peters had previously been a Director of ADOT.
-The current Federal Highway Administrator, Victor Mendez, was also previously a Director of ADOT.
+The past Federal Highway Administrator, Victor Mendez, was also previously a Director of ADOT.

 ADOT's publications division publishes Arizona Highways magazine.

 ADOT Divisions

 Aeronautics Division

 The Aeronautics Division, now a part of the Multimodal Planning Division, promotes aviation in the state, license aircraft dealers, assists in the development of public airport projects and manages Grand Canyon National Park Airport.

-Intermodal Transportation Division

-ADOT's Intermodal Transportation Division (ITD) traces its roots back to 1909 with the establishment of the post of Territorial Engineer, to 1912 with the creation of the Office of State Engineer and to 1927 when the Arizona State Highway Department was created.
-Divided into 11 groups and 10 engineering districts, the ITD is responsible for building and maintaining Arizona's highway infrastructure.
-It is overseen by the State Engineer.
-Currently it is headed by State Engineer (Deputy Director of Transportation) Dallas Hammit ITD has had many successful engineers partake in many national events such as WASHTO.
-For the last couple of years, MD Iqbal Hossain has been taking a part of WASHTO.

 Motor Vehicle Division

 The Motor Vehicle Division (MVD) is responsible for driver licensing and vehicle registration.
 It has 1600 employees and an annual operating budget of $72 million.
 Currently it is headed by ADOT Assistant Director Eric Jorgensen.

-As of FY 2009, the MVD has 6,693,413 license plates registered with the department.
+As of FY 2023, the MVD has 7,969,576 license plates registered with the department.

+There are also third party providers that provide limited services.